Clinical Trial

 Gene:

-anti-CD19 molecule , T Cell Receptor Alpha Constant (TRAC)
+Anti-CD19 molecule , T Cell Receptor Alpha Constant (TRAC)

 Delivery method:

-Electroporation and viral (AAV) - Ex-vivo
+Electroporation and adeno-associated virus (AAV) - Ex-vivo

 Note: